 Blogging is hard work.
 If you’re a blogger (or ever have been), I’m sure you agree with that statement.
 One blog post typically includes images, graphics, writing, editing, social media, SEO, and of course, inspiration.
 That’s a lot of moving parts!

 Bloggers do all of these things and more on a regular basis.
 It’s one of the reasons it can be so overwhelming to get a blog started in the first place.
 No one wants to screw up, right?
 Well, any blogger can tell you that yes, you will make mistakes, but that’s just part of the process.
 While there are online courses, countless tutorials (that’s why I have a board on Pinterest dedicated to blogging education) and blogging coaches to help along the way, a lot of the learning comes from doing.
 You also learn from making your own mistakes.
 Lots of them.
 I’ve made my fair share of blogging mistakes, and continue to do so.
 But, part of being a blogger is working to continually improve your craft!
+It’s easy to get into a slump when blogging, but what matters is how you recover from your slump.
+Sometimes, mistakes that occur with your blog are not your fault at all.
+I know many bloggers that have experienced problems with their website, and have had to rely on WordPress Support & Maintenance services to help them out.
+Thankfully, this has never happened to me, and all of my mistakes have been completely my fault!
 From my experience as a blogger, as well as an avid blog reader, here’s 7 of the most common blogging mistakes (to avoid):

 7 Common Blogging mistakes to avoid: